civet148/sqlca/README.md

 # QQ
 93864947
 # sqlca
-a enhancement database and cache tool based on sqlx and redisgogo
+a enhancement database and cache tool based on sqlx and redigogo which based on redigo and go-redis-cluster